-There continues to be challenges within Community Hospitals in terms of LoS performance.
-The level of patient complexity and limited availability of post hospital care requirements add to the challenge to reduce LoS.
+There continues to be challenges within Community Hospitals in terms of LOS performance.
+The level of patient complexity and limited availability of post hospital care requirements add to the challenge to reduce LOS.
 Some of the long term delayed cases have recently been discharged.
+Extended length of stay can be due to legal issues i.e. guardianship.

 - There is a continued focus on MDTs to ensure that alternative packages of care are being found, which support patients to be moved from Community Hospitals. - A review of the Community/Day Hospital model has been commissioned and will be lead by Dr Anne Hendry.
-This is due to report by mid December and will include options for alternative models.
+This is due to report by mid December and will outline alternative options for alternative models. - Work is being progressed in Kelso Community Hospital, to introduce dynamic daily discharge.